WarpScript audit tool for Warp 10 3.0

 Your configuration may contain some obsolete lines that will cause Warp 10 to fail.
 For example, if you activated the debug extension (the one that provides STDOUT, STDERR…), you need to remove the line in your configuration, as these functions are now within WarpScript 3.0.0 core.
 The audit tool will propose a solution that will work with 3.0.0alpha2+:

-The audit tool will also spot useless configurations and explain why there are useless.
+The audit tool will also detect useless configurations and explain why they are useless.

-Note you can pass several directories or files as final arguments.
+Note that you can pass multiple directories or files as final arguments.

 Open the resulting markdown file with your favorite editor/plugin!

-If any questions or problems, please open a ticket.
+If you have any questions or problems, please open a ticket.

 Warp 10 users without support contract

-This will have a little cost… Your email!
-(No spam, gdpr compliant).
+This will have a small cost… Your email!
+(No spam, GDPR compliant).

-Contact us, and we will email you a token with audit capability.
+Contact us, and we will send you an email with an audit token.
 Once you have it, you can insert it in the following bash script:

 #!/bin/bash